ShawXh/node2ket/README.md

 - -riemann (int) The order in Riemannian optimization.
 - -rho (float) Learning rate.

+Constraints:
+- -zero (int) Set to 1 to adopt zero constraints.
+Default is 1.
+- -norm (int) Set to 1 to normalize the sub embeddings on the unit hyper sphere.
+Default is 1.

 Verbose print:
 - -print (int) Set to 1 to print training details.